morzzz007/node-tradfri/README.md

 2. Generate a DTLS `IDENTITY` and a `PRE_SHARED_KEY`

 ## How to generate a DTLS Identity

+> The identities will expire after 6 weeks without any usage.
+Each time you use it the expiration will be moved in time.
+That means that you should not need to think about renewals of the identities as long as it is used continuously.

 ### Use the included script
 `node node_modules/node-tradfri/dtls.js HUB_IP_ADDRESS SECURITY_CODE (COAP_CLIENT_PATH [optional])`